 What Is a Bamboo Steamer?

 A bamboo steamer is a traditional wood steamer basket used for cooking steamed Asian dishes.
-It’s often dubbed as a Chinese steamer, although you can find it all across the globe in various Chinatowns.
+It’s often dubbed a Chinese steamer, although you can find it all across the globe in various Chinatowns and Asian markets.

 Unlike the more modern metal and plastic steaming tools we have today, this is made of all-natural bamboo material.
 It’s conveniently stackable because the bottom of each bamboo steamer pan has holes where steam can easily pass through.

 Using a Bamboo Steamer for the First Time